Trogiken/PiActuate/docs/README.md

   - Open and Close Buttons

 ## Installation and Start
-1. Download Repository
+1. Download/Clone the Repository two subfolders deep `/home/Projects/DOOR-REPO/REPO`
+  * This is so that the REPO.sock file is placed in the DOOR-REPO directory; for organization
-2. Open a CLI session in the repositorys directory
+2. Open a CLI session in the REPO directory
+3. Set the environment variables in webenv: `nano ./webenv`
+  * USER : The user that will run the services and servers.
+    * Example: `USER="rpi-user"`
+    * This is requried for the program to function properly
+  * SERVER_NAME : IPv4 address or domain used for gateway.
+    * Example: `IP_ADDRESS="192.168.1.10"`
+    * This is requried for the program to function properly
+  * SECRET_KEY : Cryptographic signing and encryption throughout app.
+    * Example: `SECRET_KEY="not-secure-key-)*j23891A0239("`
+    * If none is given, a random one will be assigned each run
+  * IS_DEVELOPMENT : Application will run with debug mode on.
+    * Example: `IS_DEVELOPMENT="False"`
+    * If none is given, will be set to True
+  * ALLOWED_HOSTS : Valid host names Django can serve.
+    * Example: `ALLOWED_HOSTS="192.168.1.10,172.200.20.1,hostname.com"`
+    * If none is given, will be set to a wildcard
-3. Run the startup script: `chmod +x startup_script.sh && ./startup_script.sh`
+4. Run `chmod +x ./setup_script.sh && sudo ./setup_script.sh`

-Click [here](#creating-a-service) if you wish this script to run at boot
+You're done!
+3 Services (Nginx, Gunicorn, and Daphne) have been made that will start at boot and all dependancies have been neatly packed into a virtual environment in the REPO directory

-_You may need to adjust the python version or make an absolute path in the startup script_
+_You may need to adjust the version of python or pip that is used such as changing python -> python3 and pip -> pip3_

-## App Config
+## System Config

 | Variable        | Purpose                                   |
 |-----------------|-------------------------------------------|